 Local Expert Guides

-Day 2 Tour of Guayaquil and transfer to the 5-star Hotel Wyndham for overnight.
+Day 1 Fly via Madrid to Guayaquil.
+Transfer to 5-star Hotel Wyndham for overnight.

 Day 5 Drive to Baños, on the foothills of the Tungurahua volcano.
 Venture into the Ecuadorian Amazon for a two night stay at Yacuma Ecolodge.
 (B, D)